 - calling the company or ordering a call back;

 - an email to the company's email address;

 - other expressions of interest in the services of the organization;

 So, what is lead generation?
 Here is the definition of lead generation: tracking leads and encouraging them to perform targeted actions is called lead generation.
-It includes activities to find new potential customers and take into account existing ones and methods of motivation.
+It includes activities aimed at finding new potential customers and taking into account existing ones and methods of motivation.

 There are many methods and ways marketers try to convert a visitor into a lead.
 This includes almost all methods of attracting relevant traffic and increasing conversions.
 Almost any action involving a person in a sales funnel can affect the appearance of a new lead.